On signed Mordell-Weil groups for abelian varieties

 \subsection{Remarks and examples}

 ~ \begin{itemize} \item Note that $C_p$ will remain block anti-diagonal upon a change of basis.
 This is because $B_p C_{p}B_{p}^{-1}$ is block anti-diagonal if $B_p$ is block diagonal and $C_p$ is block anti-diagonal. \smallbreak \item In the case of elliptic curves with $a_p=0$, note that Kobayashi's signed Selmer groups $\Sel_p^\pm(E/\Q_\infty)$ are canonically defined.
 These groups correspond to $\Sel_{\uI_0}(A^\vee/\Q_\infty)$ and $\Sel_{\uI_1}(A^\vee/\Q_\infty)$ for $g=1$ (see \cite[Appendix 4]{BL17}).
-Hence Proposition \ref{prop:canonicaldefn} should be seen as a generalization of this phenomenon. \smallbreak \item The analogue of the assumption $a_p=0$ in the context of supersingular abelian varieties is the assumption that the matrix of Frobenius $C_p$ is block anti-diagonal (see \cite[Section 3.2.1]{LP20}) -- the abelian varieties of the $GL(2)$-type provide such examples (see \cite[Section 3.3]{LP20}).
-Under the assumptions that $\Sel_{\uI_0}(A^\vee/\Q_\infty)$ and $\Sel_{\uI_1}(A^\vee/\Q_\infty)$ are $\Z_p[[\Gamma]]$-cotorsion, the abelian varieties of the $GL(2)$-type also provide examples when condition \eqref{cond:character} is true (see \cite[Lemma 3.6]{LP20}). \end{itemize}
+Hence Proposition \ref{prop:canonicaldefn} should be seen as a generalization of this phenomenon.
+Kobayashi showed that the Selmer groups $\Sel_p^\pm(E/\Q_\infty)$ are $\Z_p[[\Gamma]]$-cotorsion and hence the assumption \textbf{(Torsion)} is satisfied.
+Here $r=0$ (cf. \cite[Remark 3.5]{Lei2023plus_minus_MW}) and we know that rank of $E(\Q_{(n)})$ is bounded as $n$ varies (cf. \cite[discussion after eq.
+(1.1)]{Lei2023plus_minus_MW}).\smallbreak \item Note that in the context of abelian varieties of $GL(2)$-type, under some additional hypotheses, one can ensure that the matrix of Frobenius $C_p$ is block anti-diagonal (see \cite[Section 3.3]{LP20}). \end{itemize}